bioconda/bioconda-docs/source/contributor/guidelines.rst

-By default, Python recipes (those that have ``python`` listed as a dependency) must be successfully built and tested on Python 2.7, 3.6, and 3.7 in order to pass.
+By default, Python recipes (those that have ``python`` listed as a dependency) must be successfully built and tested on all supported Python versions in order to pass.
 However, many Python packages are not fully compatible across all Python versions.
 Use the `preprocessing selectors <conda-build:preprocess-selectors>` in the meta.yaml file along with the ``build/skip`` entry to indicate that